 3. On any highway under construction or not yet open to the public.

 When you are charged with reckless driving, it is important to be aware that you are facing a class one misdemeanor, which involves up to 12 months in jail and a $2,500.00 fine.
-It is always important to hire a highly skilled and successful lawyer like Anthony Montagna, III or any of his partners.
-Anthony routinely obtains great results, when representing an individual charged with reckless driving, speeding, driving on a suspended operator’s license, DUI, or any other traffic offense in Norfolk, Northampton County, Newport News, Virginia Beach or any where in Hampton Roads.
-As an Accomac County, VA reckless driving lawyer, Anthony has the confidence and skill to negotiate on your behalf and to defend you on any traffic violation.
+It is always important to hire a highly skilled and successful lawyer like Anthony Montagna, III.
+Anthony routinely obtains great results, when representing an individual charged with reckless driving, speeding, driving on a suspended operator’s license, DUI, or any other traffic offense in Accomack County, Norfolk, Northampton County, Newport News, Virginia Beach or any where in Virginia.
+As an Accomack County, VA reckless driving lawyer, Anthony has the confidence and skill to negotiate on your behalf and to defend you on any traffic violation.

-If you want great results in court, The Five commandments to follow are:
+If you want great results in court, The Five Rules to follow are:

 1. You only get one chance to make a good impression in court, so you should always dress well.